TheKing-OfTime/YandexMusicModClient/README.md

       "vibeAnimationEnhancement": {
 	    "maxFPS": 25,              	// Max allowed FPS.
 Defalut 25.
 Recommended 25 - 144.
 Don't set this value below 1
 	    "intensityCoefficient": 1, 	// Sensitivity of music analysis.
 Default 1, Recommended: 0.5 - 2.
 If set to 0 disables enhancement behavior (almost :D)
-	    "linearDeBoost": 5,		// Separation coefficient of track peaks from the main track.
+	    "linearDeBoost": 5,		// [DEPRECATED] Separation coefficient of track peaks from the main track.
 Default 5.
 Recommended 2 - 8.
 If 1 disables libear deboost.
 	    "playOnAnyEntity": false,	// If enabled Animation plays even if not My Vibe used as track source.
 	    "disableRendering": false	// Disables rendering of the animation.
 Use only if you feel significant fps drops.
 Else try adjust maxFPS value.
       }